alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 > A connected registry is an on-premises or remote replica that synchronizes container images and other OCI artifacts with your cloud-based Azure container registry.

-Exactly what we need but to get this connected registry deployed in our on premise environment, we need to jump into the Azure IOT ecosystem as it will be used as a foundation for the connected registry.
+Exactly what we need but to get this connected registry deployed in our on premise environment, we need to jump into the Azure IOT ecosystem as it has to be used as a foundation for the connected registry: **a connected registry must be deployed on an IOT Edge device.**

 IOT Edge & IOT Hub
 ==================